puglisij/mario/README.md

 ### Outputs

-Input/source files for IMAGEs which are processed will be moved into a processed directory (default is "./Processed") inside the input directory which initiated the process.
+Input/source files for IMAGEs which are processed will be moved into a processed directory inside the input directory which initiated the process.
 Alternatively, this path can be specified as a custom property "processedDirectory" when using a JSON data input file.

-Resulting output files/images will be written to an output directory (default is "./Output") inside the input directory which initiated the process.
+Resulting output files/images will be written to an output directory inside the input directory which initiated the process.
 Alternatively, this path can be specified as a custom property "outputDirectory" when using a JSON data input file.

 ### Logging